 Early 2016 – The presence of consistent one-on-one mentoring organization is scarce in the Norris Square neighborhood in Philadelphia.
-In addition, college student of color representation in inner-city school surrounding Temple University is scarce.
-DonCARES Founder Donovan Forrest teams up with Jamier Jones from We Mentor Philly to provide adequate college-preparatory program for high school students in Philadelphia thus, serving as the first event DonCARES collabs on in Philadelphia.
+In addition, college student of color representation in inner-city schools surrounding Temple University is scarce.
+DonCARES Founder Donovan Forrest teams up with Jamier Jones from College Together to provide adequate college-preparatory program for high school students in Philadelphia thus, serving as the first event DonCARES collabs on in Philadelphia.

 Summer 2016 – The committee successfully pursues funding and support for DonCARES' mission.
 Strawberry Mansion Learning Center agrees to welcome DonCARES to hold and supplement programming.
 DonCARES begins recruiting college students of color at Temple University.
 The first cohort begins tutoring at an after-school program in The Strawberry Mansion Neighborhood on 29th Street.

 Summer 2016 –The idea for the DonCARES logo was conceived by Donovan Forrest during the summer of 2016, when he served as lead committee member for the budding organization.
 Don felt that the primary goal of his organization was to lend a helping hand to those African-Americans and Latinos seeking entry into institutes of higher education, as well as those already studying at that time.
 He was Education Chairman of the Progressive NAACP.